 Later, on the bus home, John inspected my scalp and patted me on the head.
 "Don't worry," he reassured me.
 "I was a little bit scared."

 I have a five-year-old son.
 I became a dad when I was 40.

 Except it's not Ryan Gosling.
-It's a paramedic with a diamond ear stud, a rakish haircut and a rainbow-coloured enamel badge saying: LGBT Paramedics Association.
+It's a paramedic with a diamond ear stud, a rakish haircut, and a rainbow-colored enamel badge saying: LGBT Paramedics Association.
 Lucky gentleman or gentlemen of East London.

 What a fucking oaf.
 How did I even make it to 45?

 "Can I phone my girlfriend please?"
 I ask.

 Operating my phone is near impossible.
 It's like I'm in a nightclub at 4 AM on a handful of zesty pingers.